Ayen History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The history of the Ayen name began with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from the baptismal name for Haine.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Ayen family

 The surname Ayen was first found in the Domesday Book of 1086 where Hagene and Hagana were listed in Herefordshire and Norfolk respectively.

 From this early listing, the name evolved and was used as both a forename and surname, as Hagena Jugement was listed in the Pipe Rolls for Suffolk in 1130.
 It was not until 1198 that we found the name as a surname: Rogerus filius Hane in the Feet of Fines for Norfolk.
 The same rolls, but for Staffordshire listed Hagan(us) in 1199 and later in Norfolk in 1240.
 Alicia filia Hahen was listed in the Feet of Fines for Norfolk in 1202 which is very interesting as this would have been one of the first entries for a female or "daughter" to hold lands.

 Hugh de Haynes witnessed a charter of Payen de Beauchamp, founding Chicksand Priory, 12th century

 Adam filius Hayne was listed in the Subsidy Rolls for Lancashire in 1332 and Peter Hain was found in the Pipe Rolls for Dorset in 1200.